tharumbun/cambopedia/src/content/posts/cambodia-coffee-culture.md

 />

-In this series you will find:

-Coffee Culture and Cafes of Cambodia: Set 1 — Morning Rituals Coffee Culture and Cafes of Cambodia: Set 2 — Street Coffee Coffee Culture and Cafes of Cambodia: Set 3 — Modern Cafes Coffee Culture and Cafes of Cambodia: Set 4 — People and Coffee Coffee Culture and Cafes of Cambodia: Set 5 — Quiet Spaces

 **The Journey of coffee in Cambodia: From quiet plantations to city buzz**

 Long before the aroma of espresso drifted through Phnom Penh’s buzzing streets, coffee in Cambodia began quietly—rooted in red soil, shaded by tall trees, and nurtured by time.